one3chens/jwplayer-ios-bestPracticeApps/README.md

 - The target named JWRemoteController is an Apple Watch app capable of controlling the JW Player in the target named JWRemotePlayer.

-Initial Set-up:
+## Initial Set-up:

-Import the JW Player iOS SDK to the project and for each target add your JWPlayer key to the info.plist and link to the JWPlayer iOS SDK.
+Import the JW Player iOS SDK to the project and for **each target** add your JWPlayer key to the info.plist and link to the JWPlayer iOS SDK.
 For more instructions please visit the official JW Player Developer guide at http://developer.jwplayer.com/sdk/ios/docs/developer-guide/

 For targets that require casting to Google ChromeCast, you must import a Google ChromeCast Framework, as well as all of its dependencies.
 To find out which frameworks to import please visit https://developers.google.com/cast/docs/ios_sender#setup

-Notes: The demo apps in this repository are intended to be used with version 2.2 of the JW Player iOS SDK.
+**Note**: The demo apps in this repository are intended to be used with **version 2.2** of the JW Player iOS SDK.